-A total of 2153 accidents were notified to HazardCo in 2019 – 592 of these were finger and hand related.
+A total of 1029 incidents have been notified to HazardCo so far this year – 276 of these were finger and hand related.
 Given the frequency, we want to look at the impact of these injuries and how to manage them better.

 There are a fair few ways these occur on-site.
 The most common include:

-The causes are often the result of equipment malfunctions, falling objects, compression between objects, electrical errors, and worker errors.
+The causes are often the result of equipment malfunctions, falling objects, compression between objects, electrical faults, and worker errors.

 The long-term impact of a hand injury ranges from minor to severe.
 A minor injury could mean changes in grip strength and reduced range of motion of the fingers.
-In more serious cases, a worker may lose the ability to use their hand or suffer the loss of a finger.
+In more serious cases, a worker may lose the ability to use their hand.

 Awareness is everything.
 You can educate your staff in the following ways:

 Once workers have the knowledge, it’s up to them to maintain hand safety awareness.
-Team leaders, however, need to ensure they have the right tools in place to monitor their compliance.
+Team leaders, however, need to ensure they monitor and review the workplace to ensure controls are in place / being used.

-Leading the way in safe practices to reduce the number of hand finger injuries on site.
+Leading the way in safe practices to reduce the number of hand injuries on site.